supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ![reset-password](./reset-password.png)

 ## SuperTokens Core Setup
-Whilst doing the backend setup, we are using https://try.supertokens.com as the connectionURI for the core.
+Whilst doing the backend setup, we are using `"https://try.supertokens.com"` as the `connectionURI` for the core.
 This is a demo core instance hosted by the team of SuperTokens.
-You can use this for as long as you like, but when you are committed to using SuperTokens, you should switch to a[ self hosted](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/with-docker) or a[ managed version](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/saas-setup) of the core.
+You can use this for as long as you like, but when you are committed to using SuperTokens, you should switch to a [self hosted](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/with-docker) or a [managed version](https://supertokens.com/docs/thirdpartyemailpassword/quick-setup/core/saas-setup) of the core.

 ## Conclusion
 We used the `supertokens-web-js` SDK to add email password and social authentication along with the forgot password functionality to a Vue app.
 Useful links: